 Cholesterol Lowering Drugs and Low Cholesterol Generate Mental and Physical Health Problems

-Those who have low cholesterol have higher rates of cancer, depression, suicide, and acts of violence.
-They also tend to have impaired cognitive function, reducing memory and lowering attention span.
+Individuals with low blood cholesterol have higher rates of cancer, depression, suicide, and acts of violence.
+They also tend to have impaired cognitive function, memory loss, and lower attention spans.
 Studies show that elderly populations with higher cholesterol numbers actually live longer than those with low cholesterol.

 Cholesterol performs many important functions throughout the body.
 There is insufficient evidence to prove that elevated cholesterol is a significant factor for heart disease.
 There is evidence, however, that points to the dangers of having cholesterol too low and statins.